Adam Lesage: Career

 Lesage came from Venoix near Caen and was originally a wool trader.
 He later moved to Paris and was there employed in the organisation of La Voisin, an organisation of occultists who also provided poisons, with the task to perform alleged magical rituals.

-In 1667, he officiated, alongside abbé Mariette in a black mass, arranged by La Voisin for the royal mistress Madame de Montespan, where she asked for the king to love her by the help of Satan.
-The same year, Lesage was condemned to the galleys for having participated in black masses; he was freed in 1672 by the connections of La Voisin and resumed his position in her organisation.
+In 1667 he officiated alongside abbé Francois Mariette in a black mass, arranged by La Voisin for Madame de Montespan, in which Montespan she prayed to the Devil for the King to love her and to marry her and cast aside Louise de la Valliere and the queen.

+In 1668, Adam Lesage and Francois Mariotte were arrested on suscipsion of having arranged a Black mass, and were both charged with witchcraft.

+With the help of the influential family of Francois Mariotte, most of the charges were dropped and they were only condemned for the little information that could not be denied, which resulted in Mariotte, as a priest, being banished to a monastery (from which he soon escaped) and Adam Lesage being condemned to the Galleys.

+Lesage was freed in 1672 by the connections of La Voisin, and resumed his position in her organisation.

 Lesage was the lover of La Voisin, and despite being already married, he promised to marry her if she became a widow, and persuaded her to kill her husband.
 She initially agreed, but changed her mind before the murder was completed and forced Lesage to abort the whole plan.

 Lesage's main task in the organisation was to perform magic for the customers.
 His most common task was to post wishes to the Devil.
 He asked the client to write down their wish on a piece of paper, which he embedded in a ball of wax, and then burned.
 Some time later, he retrieved the ball from the flames and claimed that the Devil had read it.